sam-stat/Parallel-Prossesing-module/README.md

-# Split-and-Model-module-
+# Splitted data processing module-
-This module consist of using multiprocessing for fast modelling of independent component
+This module uses multiprocessing for fast modelling of splitted data.